mandouss/sakai-client/Readme.md

 and refresh tokens should then be inserted as the only row within the "TOKEN" table of PostgresSQL database we used in our setup.
 The purpose of the database is explained more later in this README, but we need to store access and refresh tokens with the database as these tokens continually expire and must be refreshed.
 Our Java backend program constantly refreshes these tokens and replaces the values within the database with the most current tokens.
+After these steps users should then setup their server as specified in the next section.

 # Box Sakai Integration Server

-We obtained a virtual machine from Duke running Ubuntu 16.04.
-We used this VM to make an Apache Web Server that listens for connections whenever uses direct traffic to our VM's specific IP.
+We obtained a virtual machine running Ubuntu 16.04 to use for our server.
+We used this VM to make an Apache Web Server that listens for connections whenever uses direct traffic to our VM's specific domain node.
 We used PHP to create a simple web interface that can successfully direct and redirect network traffic the way we would like.
-Specifically, when users attempt to click our Box Sakai Integrator tool, a POST request is sent to our VM.
-The PHP frontend will parse the parameters of that POST request, then run a Java executable file to interact with Box cloud services, and finally redirect users back to their root folder within their Box account.
+Specifically, when users attempt to click our Box tool within Sakai, a POST request is sent to our VM by Sakai's External Tool interface.
+The PHP frontend will parse the parameters of that
+POST request, then run a Java executable file to interact with Box cloud services, and finally redirect users back to their root folder within their Box account.
 To change anything on our server administrators should run the the ssh command on their command line to connect to ***vcm@vcm-3385.vm.duke.edu*** and enter the correct password.